 Due to the termination of select Current Industrial Reports (CIR) by the U.S. Census Bureau, data on added fats and oils (except butter) cannot be updated in the Food Availability Data System.

 In 2000, the number of firms reporting vegetable oil production to the U.S. Census Bureau increased noticeably.
 As a result, estimates of the availability of salad & cooking oils and shortening spiked.
 ERS surmises that it is unlikely that this unusually large increase in the number of firms occurred in one year; it is more likely that the number increased incrementally over time.
 The spike suggests that the availability estimates in a few years before 2000 could have been somewhat underestimated.
 However, ERS does not have additional information from the U.S. Census Bureau to support or clarify that supposition.
 Therefore, the data must be interpreted with care when discussing particular estimates for salad & cooking oils and shortening around 2000 or when discussing aggregated numbers based on these estimates, such as estimates for total vegetable fats and oils, total added fats and oils, and total calories from added fats and oils and from all foods.
-For more information, see Dietary Assessment of Major Trends in U.S. Food Consumption, 1970-2005, p.
-13.
+For more information, see page 13 in Dietary Assessment of Major Trends in U.S. Food Consumption, 1970-2005.

 ERS constructs supply and disappearance tables for oilseeds, such as soybeans, cottonseed, sunflower seed, canola seed, and peanuts, and for the primary oil and meal products derived from oilseeds and animal sources.
 Data for oil crop products are kept on an October-September crop-year basis.
 These data are published in the Oil Crops Yearbook.
 Data for stocks and crush of oilseeds and the supply and disappearance of oilseed products are derived from Current Industrial Reports of the U.S. Department of Commerce.